 Finally, to complicate matters further, written Mandarin has two character types.
 In mainland China, the original Traditional Mandarin characters were changed to Simplified Mandarin characters to help simplify the writing system.
 However, some minority Chinese populations may still use Traditional Mandarin characters, especially in Taiwan and Hong Kong.
 Furthermore, depending on the level of literacy, proficiency in written Mandarin varies.
 In addition, despite English speaking proficiency among the many Chinese -born scientists educated in the west who have returned to work in China, the majority of the Chinese population is not fluent in English or other foreign languages.
 As a result, foreign companies must use interpreters to help them communicate with clinical trial staff.
-Thus, language presents a significant communication barrier for western companies working in China, making it essential to employ expert translators and interpreters.
+Thus, language presents a significant communication barrier for western companies working in China, making it essential to employ expert translation and interpreting services providers.

 Linguistic Validation & Cultural Adaption